 so if you still have access to ripe mangoes in your city or town, then do try this yummy sweet mango chutney made from ripe mangoes.

-quick sweet ripe mango chutney recipe details are below:
+quick sweet ripe mango chutney recipe below:

 - 2 ripe alphonso mangoes(diced) / 4 small sweet ripe mangoes

 - 1 cup grated fresh coconut or dessicated coconut

 - 2-3 red kashmiri chillies